phoeinx/gsoc-blog/_posts/2023-05-23-the-beginning.md

 ---
-title: "The beginning"
+title: "The Beginning or Community Bonding"
 date: 2023-05-23
 ---

-In the beginning there is the Community Bonding period.
+Placeholder: Post about Community Bonding Period